CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

     ![policy assignment](../Images/m3ex2.step3.png)

-4. You can now see three built-in initiatives used by Azure Security Center:
+4. You can now see three built-in initiatives used by Microsoft Defender for Cloud:
     -	*Azure Security Benchmark*
     -	*Configure Azure Defender to be enabled on SQL Servers and SQL Managed Instance*
     -	*Configure Advanced Threat Protection to be enabled on open-source relational databases*